-The Draft Law would establish the State Election Commission (SEC) on a permanent basis, and enable the continuous and autonomous operation of various electoral programs.
-This is a positive development, and in accordance with international and national recommendations on electoral administration in Croatia, particularly in view of the short electoral period provided for under Croatian law, which poses challenges for all election participants (administrators, candidates and political parties, polling officials, and voters).
+- 7. The Draft Law would establish the State Election Commission (SEC) on a permanent basis, and enable the continuous and autonomous operation of various electoral programs.
+This is a positive development, and in accordance with international and national recommendations on electoral administration in Croatia, particularly in view of the short electoral period provided for under Croatian law, which poses challenges for all election participants (administrators, candidates and political parties, polling officials, and voters). - 8.
 The SEC to be established through the Draft Law would consist of five members selected by Parliament.
 The members are to be well-qualified and not members of any political party.
-They would serve 8-year terms, renewable once.
+They would serve 8-year terms, renewable once. - 9.
 SEC members would be selected directly by Parliament, without any formal coordination with other branches of the State.
-Broad consultations on this selection could be considered to be a legal requirement.
+Broad consultations on this selection could considered to be a legal requirement.
 SEC members could be removed by parliamentary decision, but the specific grounds for removal and the detailed procedure for doing so are not described in the Draft Law.
 There is a need for developing a list of conditions that may lead to removal procedures

-OSCE/ODIHR Election Observation Mission Report for the 2003 Parliamentary elections

-To the authority provided by existing election laws, the Draft Law would add a number of additional responsibilities related to permanent electoral administration.
-With respect to specific elections, however, the authority of the SEC would continue to derive mainly from the laws related to the different kinds of elections, particularly the Parliamentary Election Law.
+- 10. To the authority provided by existing election laws, the Draft Law would add a number of additional responsibilities related to permanent electoral administration.
+With respect to specific elections, however, the authority of the SEC would continue to derive mainly from the laws related to the different kinds of elections, particularly the Parliamentary Election Law. - 11.
 The SEC would not receive additional regulatory authority, in the broad sense, under the Draft Law.
-Thus regulation of various aspects of the overall electoral process - including campaign issues, political financing and the role of the media - would remain with Parliament, including the relevant committees ("working bodies"); or other State agencies.
+Thus regulation of various aspects of the overall electoral process including campaign issues, political financing and the role of the media would remain with Parliament, including the relevant committees ("working bodies"); or other State agencies. - 12.
 One major new responsibility of the SEC under the Draft Law would be for activities related to the Voter List.
 This transfer of authority could facilitate the movement, already observed, toward a more user-friendly approach by Voter List administrators.
-It could also enable the SEC to address the issue whether voting certificates are required for voters, such as refugees, who have been living abroad for an extended period.

-However, other than focusing on individual complaints on Voter List during the election period and deciding on the format of the Voter List, it might be more appropriate if responsibilities on current compilation of the Voter List remain with those bodies that are responsible for such activities.

-In view of its new duties related to the Voter List and other continuing responsibilities, the Draft Law would provide the SEC with an "expert service" in the capital and also for counties and the City of Zagreb.
+It could also enable the SEC to address the issue whether voting certificates are required for voters, such as refugees, who have been living abroad for an extended period. - 13.
+However, other than focusing on individual complains on Voter List during the election period and deciding on the format of the Voter List, it might be more appropriate if responsibilities on current compilation of the Voter List remain with those bodies that are responsible for such activities. - 14.
+In view of its new duties related to the Voter List and other continuing responsibilities, the Draft Law would provide the SEC with an "expert service", or secretariat, in the capital and also for counties and the City of Zagreb.
 The new SEC would act at sessions (meetings), which would be public.
-The SEC would receive a regular financial allocation through the State Budget.
+The SEC would receive a regular financial allocation through the State Budget. - 15.
+The Draft Law is generally clearly worded and reasonably comprehensive within its intended scope.
+A few of its specific provisions appear to be somewhat tentative at this stage, however, such as those concerning the conditions for possible removal from office of the SEC members.
+At the December 2005 Roundtable, it was indicated that the Draft Law is expected to undergo an in-depth examination and discussion in advance and in the course of its second reading.